 Watering can be tricky when it comes to carrot seeds.
 It’s easy to get a hose or a sprinkler that lets out large droplets of water, and this is just too much for those light carrot seeds.
 They can shift in the ground or the soil can get washed away.

 I like to use a micro-watering system to give a constant light spray that will be able to go deep and help the seeds to germinate.
 This light spray keeps my seeds from shifting in the ground and washing away or getting exposed.

 Make sure and ALWAYS keep them moist.
 Placing them 1/8-1/4″ in the ground will help them not to dry out so fast, which means less watering for you… and less stress.

-It is often the drying out in the heat because they are so lightly covered that kills or stops those seeds from successfully germinating.
+It is often the seeds drying out in the heat since they are so lightly covered that kills or stops those seeds from successfully germinating.